 This ultrawide 4K curved display features one Thunderbolt 3 port, two HDMI ports, two USB-A ports, a DisplayPort port, and a headphone jack.
 It gives you access to multiple ports every time you plug in your Mac!
 Plus, the 60hz refresh rate, DCI-P3 98% color gamut and 600 nits brightness make this Nano IPS LED display full of rich and beautiful color.

 Thunderbolt 3 vs. USB-C

-USB-C and Thunderbolt 3 both utilize the same reversible port, which can lead to a lot of confusion surrounding the two protocols.
+USB-C and Thunderbolt 3 both utilize the same reversible port, leading to a lot of confusion surrounding the two protocols.
 While a USB-C port and a Thunderbolt 3 port look the same, Thunderbolt 3 has some extra hardware compared to the more widely-adopted USB-C. The biggest and most significant difference is that Intel developed Thunderbolt 3.
 It offers high-bandwidth data transfers between devices, with maximum transfer rates of 40Gbps — on a plain USB-C connection, you won't get transfer rates this fast.

 If your workflow needs the fast transfer speeds or daisy-chaining capabilities of Thunderbolt 3, I would suggest the LG UltraFine 4K Display.
 It has two Thunderbolt 3 ports and an additional 3 USB-C ports, giving you a ton of space to plug in your favorite accessories.

 If you prefer an ultrawide monitor, the LG 38WN95C-W is one of the best external monitors we have used.
 It comes with USB-A and HDMI ports, has a fantastic-looking display, and can even provide power delivery up to 94W, meaning most MacBooks will stay charged up when plugged into the monitor.
 Heck, it's such a good display that even our Windows loving friends face it a great review on Windows Central.